openstack/python-swiftclient/doc/source/service-api.rst

         when the source of an upload is ``None``.

     ``checksum``: ``True``
-        Affects uploads and downloads, and means if check md5 for downloads/uploads.
+        Affects uploads and downloads.
+If set check md5 sum for the transfer.

     ``shuffle``: ``False``
         When downloading objects, the default behaviour of the CLI is to shuffle